godra88/wikiSearch/README.md

 # wikiSearch
-Search engine using data from Wikipedia.com
+Search engine using data from Wikipedia